Link: Apply now for the Hilton Honors American Express Business Card

 Eligibility For Bonus & Amex Application Restrictions

-The welcome bonus on the Hilton Business Card is not available to those who currently have the card, or those who have had the card in the past.
+The welcome offer on the Hilton Business Card is not available to those who currently have the card, or those who have had the card in the past.
 You are eligible for the bonus if you have had any of the personal Hilton credit cards, though, as those are all considered to be separate products.

 I find that Amex cards are fairly easy to be approved for, for those with excellent credit.
 Just make sure you know Amex’s general application restrictions, including: